Dana Erlich: Israeli Ambassador to Ireland

-On the first anniversary of the 2023 Hamas-led retaliation on Israel, Erlich was interviewed on Irish radio station Newstalk and spoke about what she sees as the rise in anti-semitism in Ireland, claiming that "Jewish people in Ireland are afraid to speak in Hebrew or to show any physical manifestations of their identity because of a fear of retaliation".
+On the first anniversary of the October 7 attack on Israel, Erlich was interviewed on Irish radio station Newstalk and spoke about what she sees as the rise in anti-semitism in Ireland, claiming that "Jewish people in Ireland are afraid to speak in Hebrew or to show any physical manifestations of their identity because of a fear of retaliation".
 She claimed that the media in Ireland was helping to spread "baseless accusations" against Israel.
 Erlich also accused UNICEF of failing to call for the release of Israeli hostages.
 This was refuted by UNICEF Ireland executive director, Peter Power, later that week on the same show when he read out statements made by UNICEF condemning both the abduction of hostages, as well as the attacks made on Israel by Hamas.

 In October 2024, Erlich described the Occupied Territories Bill proposing to ban trade between Ireland and illegal Israeli settlements occupying Palestinian territory as "a discriminatory attempt that aims to target Israel" and an "attack on the Jewish people’s legitimacy to a secure state in their ancestral homeland".

 In December 2024, Israel announced that it would close its embassy in Dublin due to what it described as "the extreme anti-Israel policies of the Irish government".
 This decision came a week after the Irish government decided to formally intervene in South Africa's case against Israel at the International Court of Justice.
 South Africa alleges that Israel has committed genocide in Gaza, a claim that Israel vehemently denies.
 Erlich said that the decision was taken due to a "hostile atmosphere [against Israel] in Ireland, fostered by the Irish government".

 In December 2024, Michael D. Higgins, President of Ireland, said that when he accepted her credentials, he initially assumed the comments were due to a lack of experience, but he “later realised the comments were part of a pattern to damage Ireland."

 In January 2025, Erlich said that she would remain as ambassador until mid-2025 before taking up the post of Israeli ambassador to Slovakia, however on 25 January 2025 Professor Tom O'Dowd, Chair of Holocaust Education Ireland, said that there was, "a lot of confusion and still is confusion as to whether she is ambassador or not”.
 In the midst of this confusion, Erlich continued to give media interviews and make public statements, alleging that President Higgins' attendance at the 2025 National Holocaust Memorial Day commemoration in Dublin, "politicised" the event.